dario-l/ses/README.md

  - Support any kind of serialization through ISerializer interface
  - Support any kind of loggers through ILogger interface
  - Support up-conversion of events/snapshots to the newest version
- - Subscriptions to one or many event stream sources for processmanagers/projections/others with pluggable stream poolers
+ - Subscriptions to one or many event stream sources for processmanagers/projections/others (with pluggable stream pollers)
  - Built-in implementation for: MS SQL Server, InMemory
  - Built-in single-writer pattern for MS SQL Server implementation (Linearizer)